thameenaparveen2906/FreshBuy--AI-Assisted-Farmer-Marketplace/README.md

 # 🌾 FreshBuy – AI-Assisted Farmer Marketplace

 FreshBuy is a modern AI-assisted marketplace connecting farmers with buyers for fresh produce and agricultural goods.
-It leverages **Google Gemini AI** to automatically generate engaging product descriptions, streamlines product management for farmers, and provides a smooth buying experience with a clean React frontend and secure payment integration.
+It integrates **Google Gemini AI** to automatically generate engaging product descriptions, simplifies product management for farmers, and provides a smooth buying experience with a clean React frontend and secure payment integration.

 🔗 **Live demo:**